8:30am-4:30pm, Monday, May 22, 2023, Sheraton Albuquerque Airport Hotel, Albuquerque, NM

 This introductory course provides maintenance and equipment engineers and technicians with a basic working knowledge of RF technology as it is applied to semiconductor processing equipment.

-Under reactive components, the course covers tuning circuits, filter circuits, and the plasma chamber itself.
+The course covers the operation of RF generators, coaxial cables, matching networks, filter circuits, and the plasma chamber itself.
 The use of inductive versus capacitive coupling of RF power into the plasma discharge is reviewed as well as methods for measuring target and substrate voltages and their relation to ion energies.
+Basic and practical troubleshooting techniques are discussed.

 Who Should Attend?